 Shared Mailbox calendars should not be used for scheduling meetings or equipment.
 Create a Resource mailbox for those functions.

-Share Mailbox accounts are ‘disabled’ by default., and there is no password required.
+Share Mailbox accounts are ‘disabled’ by default and there is no password required.
 If the mailbox needs to be logged into by a program (CCA, ActiveSync, etc.) it should be set up as a MailProv user mailbox with a password instead of a Shared mailbox.
 Shared mailboxes provide the use of the shared e-mail address, without the risk of sharing the passwords and needing to change it when staff change, and being able to determine who actually sent the message “from” the shared mailbox.

 From the Exchange Admin Center recipients menu, select the shared tab.